powerpak/pathospot-compare/README.md

 ### Quickstart

-If you used Vagrant to get started, it automatically downloads an [example dataset][mrsa.tar.gz] for MRSA isolates at Mount Sinai.
-The genomes are at `example/igb` and the metadata on their collection is in `example/mrsa.db`.
-Environment variables in `scripts/env.sh` are preset so that the pipeline will run on this data.
+If you used Vagrant to get started, it automatically downloads an [example dataset (tar.gz)][mrsa.tar.gz] for MRSA isolates at Mount Sinai.
+The genomes are saved at `example/igb` and their metadata is in `example/mrsa.db`.
+Default environment variables in `scripts/env.sh` are configured so that the pipeline will run on the example data.

 To run a full analysis, type: